openhouse/photo-filter/DEVELOPMENT_PLAN.md

 **Implementation Steps:**

-1. **Remove Person Sub-Routes:**
+1. **Remove Person Sub-Routes**
-   - No longer need `albums/album/persons` or `albums/album/persons/person/:person_name`.
+   No longer need `albums/album/persons` or `albums/album/persons/person/:person_name`.
-   - Instead, retrieve people from `GET /api/albums/:albumUUID/persons` and display them under the selected album in the left nav.
-2. **Update Album Route to Use Query Params:**
+2. **Update Album Route to Use Query Params**
-   - Add a `people` query param to `albums.album`.
+   Add a `people` query param to `albums.album`, update toggles, etc.
-   - When a user toggles a person in the UI, update the `people` query param to reflect the currently selected individuals.
-   - Filter photos based on the intersection of all selected individuals’ sets of photos.
-3. **UI Updates:**
+3. **UI Updates**
-   - The left nav becomes scrollable and fixed in height, independent from the main content area.
-   - Display the currently selected album title, below it a list of people.
-Each name toggles inclusion in the people filter.
-   - No need for “Back to Albums” or “View People in This Album” links—navigation and filtering are seamlessly integrated.
+   People filters appear in the left nav, integrated with album listing.
-4. **Backend:**
+4. **Backend**
-   - The backend remains largely the same.
-The frontend can still fetch all people via `GET /api/albums/:albumUUID/persons`.
+   The backend remains largely the same.
+For multi-person queries, client-side filtering is primary; future server optimization possible.
-   - For multiple individuals, the frontend will combine their names and request photos containing all of them, or request the full set and filter on the client side if needed.
-(Future optimization may be added on the backend.)
-5. **Documentation:**
+5. **Documentation**
-   - Update `DEVELOPMENT_PLAN.md`, `ISSUES.md`, and `README.md` to reflect the new approach.
+   Update relevant docs: `DEVELOPMENT_PLAN.md`, `ISSUES.md`, `README.md`.
-   - Document how query parameters represent the filtering state.
-6. **Testing and Validation:**
+6. **Testing and Validation**
-   - Ensure that selecting multiple individuals updates the displayed photos correctly.
-   - Confirm that query params can be bookmarked and reloaded.
+   Confirm query params work and that reloading with persons in the URL is stable.
-   - Test sorting combined with person-based filtering.

 **Potential Challenges:**

-- **Complex Filtering:** As multiple people are selected, performance could degrade for large albums.
-Consider caching or indexing if needed.
+- Complex filtering for large libraries might need caching or indexing.
-- **UI Complexity:** Need a clear indication of which people are currently selected and how to reset filters.
-- **Backwards Compatibility:** Removing person sub-routes may require updating links or references.

-**Previous Updates:**
+- UI complexity if many persons are toggled.

+---

+### Previous Updates

-- **December 7, 2024:** Initial person-level sub-routes conceived. _(Note: This approach is now evolving into a unified, query-param-based filter.)_
+- **December 7, 2024**: Initial person-level sub-routes conceived.
-- **November 12, 2024:** Introduced nested routes, left nav, and sorting.
+- **November 12, 2024**: Introduced nested routes, left nav, and sorting.
-- **November 1, 2024:** Added cache invalidation for data freshness.
+- **November 1, 2024**: Added cache invalidation for data freshness.
-- **October 30, 2024:** Adopted JSON:API serializer.
+- **October 30, 2024**: Adopted JSON:API serializer.

-**Project Goal:**
+---

+## Project Goal

 Create an intuitive, facet-based photo exploration tool integrated with macOS Photos data, enabling advanced sorting, selection, exporting, and multi-person filtering.

-**Current State:**
+---

+## Current State

-- **Frontend:** Ember.js with album-level sorting and filtering now done fully on the frontend for improved performance.
+- **Frontend**: Ember.js with album-level sorting and filtering done on the frontend for performance.
-- **Backend:** Express.js, JSON:API, data from `osxphotos`.
+- **Backend**: Express.js, JSON:API, data from `osxphotos`.
-- **Data Handling:** `osxphotos` extracts metadata.
+- **Data Handling**: `osxphotos` extracts metadata; `photos.json` captures results for each album.
-- **Selection & Export:** In progress.
+- **Selection & Export**: In progress.
-- **Documentation & Styling:** Ongoing enhancements.
+- **Documentation & Styling**: Ongoing enhancements.

-**Next Steps:**
+---

+## Next Steps

-1. **Implement Multi-Person Filtering with Query Params:**
+1. **Implement Multi-Person Filtering with Query Params**
-   - Refactor UI to remove separate person routes (already done).
-   - Add toggles in the left nav (done).
-   - Update the album route’s model hook to factor in `people` query param (done).
+   Completed the initial approach; further refinements ongoing.
-2. **Improve Export Feature:**
+2. **Improve Export Feature**
-   - Integrate actual export logic on the backend.
+   Integrate actual export logic on the backend, plus UI feedback during export.
-   - Show feedback to the user during export operations.
-3. **UX and Performance:**
+3. **UX and Performance**
-   - **Immediate Measure:** We have now implemented frontend-only sorting and filtering to avoid expensive re-fetches of large albums.
-   - **Long-Term Vision:** Consider setting up an indexed database on the backend to handle large datasets more efficiently.
-Also develop a cache invalidation mechanism for Apple Photos library changes, so we know when our snapshot is stale and re-fetch only when necessary.
+   Potentially add an indexed DB or partial caching for large datasets; also set up a refresh route.
-4. **Testing & Quality Assurance:**
+4. **Testing & Quality Assurance**
-   - Test multi-person filtering thoroughly.
-   - Validate sorting and selection persistence with front-end-only filtering.
-   - Confirm that no new network requests are made unnecessarily.
+   Strengthen acceptance tests (e.g. `person-filtering-test.js`).
-5. **Documentation & Cleanup:**
+5. **Documentation & Cleanup**
-   - Keep all documentation updated.
-   - Refactor code for maintainability.
+   Keep all docs updated; refactor code for maintainability.

+---

+## Cinematic Montages and Artistic Workflow

+With the emerging cinematic use cases (see `CINEMATIC-VISION.md` for deeper discussion):

+- **Facilitating “Short Films”**
+  Users often drag out ~150 images, place them into an external video editor (Final Cut Pro or similar), and generate micro-animations or time-lapse sequences.
+Our sorting by aesthetic score or by recognized faces can help them find key frames or ensure coverage of all event participants.

+- **Montage Tools**
+  While advanced timeline editing is best left to specialized video software, the Photo Filter app can provide “proto-montage” capabilities:

+  - Exporting images in a “chronological yet selective” order.
+  - Tagging or marking intervals for quick selection in FCPX.
+  - Potential future feature: “mini-sequence preview,” letting the user quickly flip through frames in the app (like a mechanical film editor’s spool).

+- **Long-Term Vision**
+  - Possibly integrate a “Montage Editor” overlay in the Ember frontend for a quick drag-and-drop sequence.
+  - Provide “story arc” filters (e.g., stable lighting vs. highly varied frames).
+  - Output an “XML timeline” or JSON for direct import into editing software.

+This alignment of photography with micro-cinema underscores our commitment to bridging the still and moving image realms.
+By continuing to refine filtering and selection tools, we enable both everyday photographers and fine-art practitioners to unearth new narrative possibilities.